 - Positive Psychology

-You can apply through the UCAS system.
+You can apply through UCAS.
 Use institution code A65 and the BSc (Hons) Sport and Exercise Psychology course code C813.

 If you’re applying from the UK or Ireland

 Please note that applicants must hold 5 GCSEs A*-C including Maths and English, or equivalent (reformed GCSEs grade 4 or above) to be considered for the programme.